Madinaty: Overview

-Madinaty has 2 malls with various shops including a mechanic's shop and restaurants.
-Another food court was recently opened called South Park with dozens of restaurants such as McDonald's, Pizza Hut, Hardee's, and Chili's.
+The city’s design balances residential, recreational, and commercial areas, offering facilities like sporting clubs, parks, and shopping centers, aimed at enhancing the living experience for its residents.Madinaty has malls with various shops including restaurants like Open Air Mall, East Hub, Craft zone, The Strip, All Seasons Park.
+Another food court called South Park with dozens of restaurants such as McDonald's, Pizza Hut, KFC, Hardee's, and Chili's.

 Madinaty has a large club with several pools, playgrounds, gym and clubhouse.